 Ulysse Speedometer: Using your cell phone while driving is a serious safety no-no, but adding Ulysse Speedometer can make you a safer driver.
 (As long as you don’t operate the app while you’re behind the wheel, of course!)
 This app calculates your vehicle’s speed, altitude, and direction, and lets you set warnings to indicate when you’re driving too fast.
 You also can track your car’s speed and performance over time.

-Car Finder: While this is currently for iPhone 3Gs or later only, it is an interesting app to help you find your car because who hasn't come back from a long trip, or just a trip to the grocery store, and wondered where they parked their car?
-This .99 cent app uses the phones compass and camera to pinpoint the location of your car.
-When saving your car's location, you take a photo of the car, which is assigned a location that will show up on a map when you return to find your car.
-The new Parking Meter Alert is an excellent addition; it will give you a notification that looks the same as an appointment notification.
-Some users have reported spotty results, and the company is up front about admitting that performance depends largely on the accuracy of the GPS signal at the time you pinpoint as well as return to your car.
+Car Finder: It is an interesting app to help you find your car because who hasn’t come back from a long trip, or just a trip to the grocery store, and wondered where they parked their car?
+This app uses the phones compass and camera to pinpoint the location of your car.
+When saving your car’s location, you take a photo of the car, which is assigned a location that will show up on a map when you return to find your car.

 iExit Interstate Exit Guide:Few things will irritate road trippers more than exiting a highway only to find out that their favorite chain restaurant is MIA.
 If only they had iExit Interstate Exit Guide.
 This app tells you which restaurants, gas stations, hotels, and other services you’ll find at each exit.